vite-pwa/vite-plugin-pwa/CONTRIBUTING.md

 1. Fork the `vite-plugin-pwa` repository to your own GitHub account and then clone it to your local device.

-2. Ensure using the latest Node.js (16.x)
+2. Ensure using the latest Node.js (16.x), from version 0.16.0 `vite-plugin-pwa` requires Node.js 16.x.

-3. `vite-plugin-pwa` uses pnpm v7.
+3. `vite-plugin-pwa` uses pnpm v8.
 If you are working on multiple projects with different versions of pnpm, it's recommend to enable [Corepack](https://github.com/nodejs/corepack) by running `corepack enable`.

 4. Check out a branch where you can work and commit your changes:
 ```shell